SpeciesFileGroup/taxonworks_doc/USERS.md

-# USERS
+# Users

 The documentation for TaxonWorks users is obviously in its early stages.
 Ultimately we have envisioned multiple help resources of different types, variously integrated.
 Some of the concepts for these resources are emerging below.
+We ulimately expect to unify documentation within a single website.

 ## Contributing
 Remember, we want it to be possible for our users to also help in the development of TaxonWorks.
 No [contribution](CONTRIBUTING.md) is too small!